Feeds:

 Read Full Post »

-Here is a tremendous sermon Thomas Chalmers preached on the scourge of cholera in Britain in the year 1832.
+Below is a tremendous sermon Thomas Chalmers preached on the scourge of cholera in Britain in the year 1832.
 In it, we see God as the First Cause hearing and answering prayer either lower or higher up on the chain of secondary causes.
-Masterful – and instructive as the world watches the vicious spread of Ebola.
+Masterful.
+And also instructive as the world watches the vicious spread of Ebola.
+Listen to the sermon here.
+And access more titles I’ve recorded by Thomas Chalmers.

 Read Full Post »